ValPaliy/valticus/content/en/posts/On Coding And Artificial Intelligence.md

 ---
-Title: On Coding And Artificial Intelligence
+title: On Coding And Artificial Intelligence
-Description: Have you ever tried AI as an assistant while coding?
+description: Have you ever tried AI as an assistant while coding?
 I have, and it can be amazing!
 Read on!
-Published: 2021-06-14
+published: 2021-06-14
-Author:
+author:
   - Val Paliy
-Keywords:
+keywords:
   - Programming
   - Coding
   - AI